HanumankumarP/restaurantReviews/README.md

 + Created `sw.js` and developed events like **install**, **fetch**.
 + Created manifest.json file with few properties and also compressed images with flexable sizes.
 Included the images paths in `manifest.json` file.
 + included `manifest.json` and different images for favicons in index.html.
++ I manipulated the code in `dbhelper.js` to work with any server.
+Committed the url with port and assigned direct path.

 **Note**: I run this by using 200 ok server. you can run it by using python server. but you have to change the path in `dbhelper.js` file